lisafast/lacnotredame/Content/about/2022BoardReport.md

 Approval of the minutes of the [2021 Annual General Meeting](../2021BoardReport/)

-Moved by:Lisa  Fast
+Moved by:Bryan Watkinson

-Seconded by: Graeme Simpson
+Seconded by: Don Herweyer
 ## Approve agenda for 2022 meeting

 * Financial report